 UM's Global Engagement Office has been in communication with all students studying abroad since the COVID-19 outbreak began and has worked with these students and their families to arrange for their return home.

 Effective March 12, UM has canceled all spring 2020 and academic year 2019-20 education abroad programs worldwide.
 This is in response to the Department of State, Level 3 Global Health Advisory, which advises U.S. citizens to reconsider travel abroad due to the global impact of COVID-19.
 The State Department later issued a Level 4 Do Not Travel Advisory for all U.S. citizens.

 Can I travel within the United States on an MUS affiliated- or-sponsored trip?

-The Montana University System has restricted all non-essential, out-of-state domestic travel.
+The Montana University System has restricted all non-essential, out-of-state domestic travel for work purposes.
 Any campus-affiliated out-of-state travel must be approved by a supervisor.
 The MUS also urges campuses to minimize in-state travel whenever possible.